colinmollenhour/Cm_Cache_Backend_Redis/README.md

 ### Redis Sentinel

 You may achieve high availability and load balancing using [Redis Sentinel](http://redis.io/topics/sentinel).
-To enable use of Redis Sentinel the `server` specified should be a comma-separated list of Sentinel servers and the `sentinel_master_set` option should be specified to indicate the name of the sentinel master set (e.g. 'mymaster').
-If using `sentinel_master_set` you may also specify `load_from_slaves` in which case a random slave will be chosen for performing reads in order to load balance across multiple Redis instances.
+To enable use of Redis Sentinel the `server` specified should be a comma-separated list of Sentinel servers and the `sentinel_master` option should be specified to indicate the name of the sentinel master set (e.g. 'mymaster').
+If using `sentinel_master` you may also specify `load_from_slaves` in which case a random slave will be chosen for performing reads in order to load balance across multiple Redis instances.

 Example configuration: